baagaard-usgs/spatialdata/docs/user/spatialdb/uniformdb.md

 # UniformDB

-If the values for a field a uniform (same everywhere), then a `UniformDB` or `SimpleDB` should be used.
+If the values for a field are uniform (same everywhere), then a `UniformDB` or `SimpleDB` should be used.
 The main difference between the two is that a `UniformDB` is specified programmatically, whereas a `SimpleDB` is specified using a data file.
 If the values are used in multiple places, then it is usually easier to create a `SimpleDB` data file and reuse it rather than creating a `UniformDB` programmatically each time.